 The Orono Public Library endeavors to build a collection representing varying points of view.
 The choice of library materials by users is an individual matter.
 Responsibility for the reading materials of children and adolescents rests with their parents or legal guardians.
-While a person may reject materials for himself or herself and for his or her children, he or she cannot exercise censorship to restrict access to the materials by others.
-The library supports intellectual freedom and has adopted the following statements as policy: ALA Freedom to Read Statement, (add link) ALA Library Bill of Rights, (add link) and the “Freedom to View” (add Link) statement of the American Film and Video Association.
+While a person may reject materials for themselves and for their children, they cannot exercise censorship to restrict access to the materials by others.
+The library supports intellectual freedom and has adopted the following statements as policy: ALA Freedom to Read Statement, ALA Library Bill of Rights, and the “Freedom to View” statement of the American Film and Video Association.

-Requests for reconsideration may be made only by registered patrons, and shall be made in writing and given to the library director for a written response.
+Requests for reconsideration may be made only by registered patrons, with the OPL‘s Reconsideration Request form.

 DONATION OF BOOKS AND AUDIO VISUAL MATERIALS

 The Orono Public Library is grateful for gifts, and its collection has been enriched by donations of materials as well as by contributions.
-Through donors, the library has been able to acquire materials which could not have been purchased otherwise.
-In accepting a gift of materials, the library reserves the privilege of deciding whether or not items donated should be added to the collection.
+Through donors, the library has been able to acquire materials which could not have been purchased otherwise, at the same time, the library has limited space and reserves the privilege of deciding whether or not items donated should be added to the collection.

 DONATION OF ART OBJECTS AND OTHER TYPES OF MATERIALS

-Although such gifts are usually welcomed and valued, final decision on their acceptance rests with the Library Director.
+Although such gifts are often welcomed and valued, final decision on their acceptance rests with the Library Director.

-All gifts are accepted with the understanding that it may someday be necessary that they be sold or disposed of in the best interest of the library.
+All gifts are accepted with the understanding that the library may at some point sell or dispose of them.
 The Library cannot commit itself to perpetually housing a donation.

 USE OF THE LIBRARY

 The Library provides services to cardholders and welcomes guests from other cities, states and countries to utilize in-house resources or information available over the Internet.
-People of all ages are encouraged to use the Libraries' facilities for reference browsing, reading, study, and attending cultural programs.
-Service will not be denied or abridged because of religious, racial, social, economic, or political status; or because of mental, emotional, or physical condition; age; or sexual orientation.
+People of all ages are encouraged to use the library’s facilities for reference browsing, reading, study, and attending cultural programs.
+Service will not be denied or abridged because of religious, racial, social, economic, or political status; mental, emotional, or physical condition; age; or sexual orientation.
 However, the use of the library may be denied for due cause.
-Such cause may be destruction of library property, disturbance of other patrons, or illegal or disruptive conduct on library premises.
-Failure to pay fines or other fees may result in the restriction of borrowing privileges, but will not result in denial of the use of the library building or in-house services.
+Such causes may be destruction of library property, disturbance of other patrons, or illegal or disruptive conduct on library premises.
+Failure to pay for lost or damaged materials may result in the restriction of borrowing privileges, but will not result in denial of the use of the library building or in-house services.